-Sales Ops is currently the interim owner of all marketing operations tools and processes.
+The Marketing team maintains marketing operations tools and processes at Sourcegraph.
 The team is focused on the mechanics of how we find and track our end users and customers.
-Please direct all questions and requests to #ask-sales-ops.
+Please direct all questions and requests to #discuss-marketing and/or hubspot-revops-sourcegraph.

 Our most important MarTech tools are as follows: